Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Standard multi-scale analysis

 where $n_i$ is the number of clusters and $|\mathcal{C}_1(i)|\geq|\mathcal{C}_2(i)|\geq\ldots\geq|\mathcal{C}_{n_i}(i)|$.
 Note that this ordering may not be unique, but this fact will not alter our arguments.
 The removal of edges between sites in $\partial Q_1(i)$ is a non-restrictive condition that will simplify arguments later.
 We let $\mathcal{C}^{-}_1(i)=\mathcal{C}_1(i)\setminus \partial Q_1(i)$ denote the cluster $\mathcal{C}_1(i)$ with sites in $\partial Q_1(i)$ removed.

 Recall we assume $p<1-p_c^{\text{site}}$ so that the non-seed sites are supercritical.
 With this assumption in mind, we have

-where $\mathbb{P}_{1-p}$ is the measure given by placements of seeds with parameter $p$ in the construction of FPPHE and $o$ is the origin.
+where $\mathbb{P}_{1-p}$ is the measure given by placements of seeds with parameter $p$ in the construction of FPPHE and we write $o$ for the origin of $\mathbb{Z}^d$.
 We write $1-p$ instead of $p$ to emphasise that it is the non-seed sites that we are considering and to remain consistent with standard notation in percolation theory.

 For a fixed $\varepsilon>0$, define the event

 where the dependence on $\varepsilon$ is left as implicit for ease of notation.
 Roughly speaking, the event $E_1(i)$ guarantees that within each $1$-core contained in $Q_1(i)$, the large component of non-seeds in $Q_1(i)$ percolates well within each $1$-core.
 Deuschel and Pisztora \cite[Theorem 1.1]{deuschel1996surface} proved large deviation estimates for such events, and in particular, there exists a constant $b_1>0$ such that